futurestages/OnBoardXR_Landing_Page/docs/mrs-nemo.md

 ### DC Labs
 OnBoardXR supported the team of PhD students and researchers from University of York’s DC Labs to explore staging their first musical work in browser-based virtual reality.

-This team brought the rare advantage of their own independent financial, design, and narrative resources to their prototype allowing OnBoardXR’s community to focus on knowledge sharing and stabilizing the integration of:
+This team brought the rare advantage of their own independent financial, design, and narrative resources to their prototype, allowing the OnBoardXR’s community to focus on mentoring and stabilizing the integration of:
-1. Music sync in virtual reality (similar to [`Jettison`]() and [`Non-Player Character`]()), allowing the solo perfomer.
-[Vivian Belosky]() to sing live with a backing track; and
+1. Music sync in virtual reality (similar to [`Jettison`]() and [`Non-Player Character`]()), allowing the solo perfomer, [Vivian Belosky]() to sing live with a backing track; and
 2. Developments to the [`external cueing system`]() from [Michael Morran](), [Roman Miletitch]() and [David Gochfeld]() which allowed spawning and animating multiple objects throughout the live performance.

 The most compelling application of the cueing system was a “Kraken attack” in the story, where [`“grouped cues”`]() allowed multiple animated objects to be triggered in succession by clicking on a single button on the stage manager’s graphic user interface.

 ### Mrs. Nemo Remount
-The team released an [abstract on their experience collaborating on Mrs. Nemo with OnBoardXR](https://thewritingplatform.com/2022/05/the-making-of-an-immersical/), initially concluding the desire to explore alternative social vr platforms.
-In the Summer of 2022, the team requested support to reprise Mrs. Nemo using OnBoardXR’s codebase and sponsor server to perform at an academic conference.
+The team released an [abstract on their experience collaborating on Mrs. Nemo with OnBoardXR](https://thewritingplatform.com/2022/05/the-making-of-an-immersical/), initially concluding with their desire to explore alternative social vr platforms.
+In the Summer of 2022, the team returned to request support to reprise *Mrs. Nemo* using OnBoardXR’s codebase and sponsor server to perform at an academic conference.

+## The Immer•sical
-OnBoardXR is delighted by the success of Mrs. Nemo as the first in a series of anticipated musicals from this team which aim to retell episodes from Victorian literature from an imaginary wife’s perspective using virtual reality storytelling tools and technology.
+OnBoardXR is delighted by the success of *Mrs. Nemo* as the team's first in a series of anticipated musicals which aim to retell episodes from Victorian literature from an imaginary wife’s perspective using virtual reality storytelling tools and technology.